sgnd/docker-course/README.md

 `docker service ls`

-This command will list all the services in the Swarm, along with their ID, name, and mode.
+This command will list all the services in the Swarm, along with their ID, name, and status.

 ### Listing Tasks of a Service